davedoesdev/heddle/README.md

 ### Pre-built images

 First you need a Heddle image.
-Every time a commit is made to this repository, Heddle is built on CircleCI.
+Every time a commit is made to this repository, Heddle is built on SemaphoreCI and CircleCI.
 Successful builds are listed [here](http://rawgit.davedoesdev.com/davedoesdev/heddle/master/.circle-ci/builds.html).
 For each build, you can download the following artifacts:

 - Build output archives
   - `heddle-[commitid]-gpt-btrfs-x86_64.tar.xz`